Mission Statement

 The following are the services of the Nortonville Public Library: circulation of books and electronic media, reference, interlibrary loan, fax, copies, printing, computer access and high-speed internet.

-Any item, not in circulation, needs Board approval before being borrowed.
+Any item not cataloged for circulation needs Board approval before being borrowed.

 All library patrons will be responsible for the items they have in their possession or are checked out on their card.
 Any patron who has overdue items may not check out additional items until the overdue books are returned.
 Patrons will be fined for negligent damage.
 If lost, or damaged beyond repair, the charge will not exceed the retail cost of the items.
 The library will reserve books for patrons and attempt to notify the patron when the book is available.
 The library will hold the book for five days.